neg0/enterprise-concurrency-patterns-golang/README.md

 <h1 align="center">Enterprise Concurrency Patterns in Golang</h1>
 <p align="center"><img src="https://travis-ci.org/neg0/docfony.svg?branch=master" alt="build:passed"></p>
-Concurrency patterns mostly manage the timing execution and order execution of applications that has more than one flow.
-Examples in this repository are done in TDD, integration tests are included under appended `_test` package.
+<p>Concurrency patterns mostly manage the timing execution and order execution of applications that has more
+than one flow.
+Examples in this repository are done in TDD, integration tests are included under appended `_test` package.</p>

 > This is a work in progress, which will be updated weekly bases till end of September 2019 (compilation date).